 Tip 6: Essential Gadgets for the Dark

 If you plan to be out at night, that is, you are bike camping, you must be prepared.
-The most important thing you need is a well-designed flashlight.
+Faveable suggests you carry a well-designed flashlight.

 Make sure the flashlight is not heavy and has a long battery life.
 It is advisable to have a flashlight that offers multiple options and functionality.
 And of course, it goes without saying that if you plan to cycle at night, you must have excellent bike lights.
 See our quick links to our best posts about bike lights.